Tidevarvet: Editors, contributors and content

 The launching editor of the magazine was Ellen Hagen whose term was between 1923 and 1924.
 Then, Elin Wägner edited Tidevarvet from 1924 to 1927.
 She was replaced by Carin Hermelin in the post who edited Tidevarvet from 1927 to its demise in 1936.

 Honorine Hermelin and Moa Martinson were among the contributors.
 The latter published notes about her visit to the Soviet Union in the magazine, which continued to be an influential platform to discuss social and women-related issues in Sweden until 1935.
 Ada Nilsson also worked in the magazine.
-The other significant contributors included Eva Andén, Emilia Fogelklou, Klara Johansson and Frida Steenhoff.
+The other significant contributors included Eva Andén, Emilia Fogelklou, Klara Johansson, Frida Steenhoff and Ellen Key.

 Although Tidevarvet was a feminist publication, it did not publish specific issues on women arguing that all areas of society were concerned with women.
 In addition to political content, the magazine frequently featured articles about physical training and sports.
-These were mostly written by a medical doctor and political activist Andrea Andreen.
-The magazine invited its readers to join the activities of the Swedish Women's Federation for Physical Culture.
+These were mostly written by a medical doctor and political activist Andrea Andreen, with numerous contributions by Ragnvi Torslow-Lundgren.
+The magazine invited its readers to join the activities of the Svenska kvinnors centralförbund för fysisk kultur (Swedish Women's Federation for Physical Culture).